Never in the modern age of technology has it been tougher to recruit top-tier IT talent.

-And yet, every company is most certainly not a technology recruiting company.
+Despite the popular saying that “every company is now a technology company,” every company is most certainly not a technology recruiting company.
 IT recruiting presents a unique challenge in that the folks doing the sourcing and interviewing often aren’t equipped with the very technical skills they’re looking to attract, which makes assessing candidates difficult.
-Combine that with low unemployment and you’ve got a market that requires you to seriously step up your IT recruitment skills.
+Combine that with record low unemployment and you’ve got a market that requires you to seriously step up your IT recruitment skills.

-We asked our IT recruiting team of experts to identify the biggest shifts in the market heading into 2020.
-Here’s what they said competitive employers need to do to win the best tech professionals in the business in the new decade ahead.
+We asked our IT recruiting team of experts to identify the biggest shifts in the market in 2022, with the pandemic receding from crisis levels and its long-term impacts to the industry becoming apparent.
+Here’s what they said competitive employers need to do to win the best tech professionals now and in the decade ahead.

-We see it time and time again in IT job descriptions: lists of requirements that go on longer than a bad Nicholas Cage movie.
+We see it repeatedly in IT job descriptions: lists of requirements that go on longer than a bad Nicholas Cage movie.
 Of course, you want to be clear about the requirements of the role, and there are no doubt a few programming languages or pieces of software that will be essential to the job, but listing too many skills can severely shrink your candidate pool.

 If a candidate who’s otherwise extremely qualified sees one or more skills they don’t have on your list of requirements, it’s likely to deter them from applying.
 Additionally, if the recruiter who is screening resumes doesn’t have a sufficient level of technical knowledge about the role, they may inadvertently rule out great and capable candidates whose resumes don’t exactly match what’s listed as a requirement.
 Take a critical eye to what’s included in your job description to make sure you’re distinguishing between skills that are nice-to-haves and those that are actual must-haves.